 Innocent-looking Strossmayerovo Square, the district’s biggest public space and tram junction, was once the main assembly point for Germans before being kicked out of the city.
 While researching this post, I found an article in The Guardian that quotes one of the former expellees, a woman named Eva Honzejková, as saying she saw German bodies piled high in the courtyard of the district's Bio Oko cinema not long after the war.

-It’s not surprising, then, Holešovice languished for decades -- and might be languishing still if it hadn’t been for the good fortune of a once-in-100-year calamity in 2002 that ultimately helped turn the place around.
+It’s not surprising, then, that Holešovice languished for decades -- and might be languishing still if it hadn’t been for the good fortune of a once-in-100-year calamity in 2002 that ultimately helped turn the place around.

-The Holešovice I've been writing about so far, pretty much, is the Holešovice that was ... and probably the one we'd still have if something strange hadn’t happened in August 2002.
+The Holešovice I've been writing about so far is the Holešovice that was ... and probably the one we'd still have if something strange hadn’t happened in August 2002.
 Freakishly heavy rains that summer pushed water levels on the Vltava beyond the breaking point.
 Containment dams upriver could no longer hold the swell and several low-lying Prague districts, including parts of Holešovice, suddenly found themselves inundated in the worst flooding since 1890.

 My place on Čechova street was on higher ground, so I was spared the drenching (in fact, I even took in a flood refugee for a few nights), but many parts of Holešovice, particularly the Vltavská metro station and neglected eastern Holešovice, were not so fortunate.

 As a travel writer, I’d hate to oversell Holešovice.
 Most visitors, after spending a day tramping around the district, would likely have enjoyed the chance to see "real Prague" away from the tourists but could still be forgiven for thinking: “where’s the beef?”
-Residents, however, know that the progress has been remarkable.
+Residents, however, know the progress has been remarkable.

 And there are several highlights, including the National Gallery’s collection of Modern & Contemporary Art at the Trade Fair Palace, that absolutely shouldn’t be missed.
 The city is hoping to pair the museum with the DOX Center for Contemporary Art as a way of leveraging Holešovice someday into Prague’s “Art District.”